RonenNess/Morpheus/README.md

 ## 1.0.1

-- To prevent flickering, fixed so that targets will be set with animation 'From' values as soon as animation starts.
+- To prevent flickering, fixed so that targets will be set with animation `From` values as soon as animation starts.
 - Made `ClearCache` and `RemoveAll` thread safe.
 - Added option to remove all animations tied to a specific target.
-- Added option to set animations 'To' value as a getter method.
+- Added option to set animations `To` value as a getter method.
-- Removed exception if calling 'Start()' on already playing animation, or 'Stop()' on non playing animation.
+- Removed exception if calling `Start()` on already playing animation, or `Stop()` on non playing animation.
 It caused more harm than good and the behavior is pretty well defined so no need for exception.
 - Made `Then()` in Animation Builder also affect last spawned animation.

 # License